Pi-thagoras/the-chicken-pen/economics/Economics-Exam-Two-Checklist.md

 **Equitable Income Distribution**
 - Promotion of the welfare of all Australians
 - Achieved through measures to improve vertical equity like the progressive tax system

+---

+### Income & Wealth

+**Income**: Receipt of spending power by persons, and is the flow of funds.
+- Productive Income: A reward to the factors of production.
+- Non-productive Income: Received from the government by persons as cash social service benefits such as pensions.

+**Wealth**: Stock of assets held minus the liabilities.

+**Types of Income**
+1. Private Income: Income earnt as an employee/self-employed person
+2. Gross Income: Private income plus government transfer payments
+3. Disposable Income: Gross income minus tax
+4. Final Income: Disposable income and any indirect government benefit.

+#### Factors of Income Distribution

+**Personal Traits**
+- Personalities and Talents

+**Occupational Conditions**
+- Training, Education and Responsibilities

+**Opportunities**

+**Other Factors**
+- Sickness, Disabilities, Age and Luck

+---

+### Taxes

+Just go to the tax page :) Too much to write